RuPay vs Visa: Which Credit Card Is Better for You?

 About RuPay

 Today RuPay is accepted at most ATMs, shops, and Indian websites.
 It also runs some of the most used payment systems in the country — UPI, IMPS, and FASTag are all under the same NPCI umbrella.
-It’s a non-profit setup, which means the focus has always been on making payments cheaper and more accessible for every Indian, not on making profit.
+It’s a non-profit organisation, which means the focus has always been on making payments cheaper and more accessible for every Indian rather than generating profits.
 That’s the reason you can transfer money at midnight on your phone without paying any fees.

 About Visa